xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 # Cisco Agile Services Networking

 Networks must be built to handle the advanced services and increased traffic associated with modern network services.
+Artificial Intelligence is poised to drive growth in networks as AI applications become more bandwidth intensive.
-Networks must evolve so the infrastructure layer can keep up with the service layer.
+Networks must evolve so the infrastructure layer can keep up with the services layer and demands for high bandwidth any to any connectivity.
 The result of these shifts is driving traffic away from centralized delivery to a more distributed network.
 New network architectures must be considered as design options moving forward that include these key aspects: Distributed and fixed routing systems to deliver services at any place in the network Fabric models delivering scale-out networks that can be built on-demand Flexible deployment options matching provider requirements Network simplification at all layers of the network

 Cisco's Agile Services Networking introduces an end-to-end architecture which evolves traditional network design towards a simplified, efficient network